noorkhokhar99/Creating-fake-thermal-images-using-Python/README.md

 At the chair we are using Python and OpenCV to test the image processing algorithms.
 Using a webcam is also really easy in Python so lets begin from this basic example:

+This is the result of this first approach.

 <img src="https://github.com/noorkhokhar99/Creating-fake-thermal-images-using-Python/blob/main/Screen%20Shot%201444-02-20%20at%208.53.25%20PM.png">